 Seven Mountains Scout Camp offers units the opportunity to stay in a rustic campsite during their stay.
-Each site offers several two-man walled tent platforms with cots, a campfire ring, a hard roof pavilion in most sites, an adirondack shelter, running water and a kybo.
+Each site offers two-person canvas platform tents, metal cots, a campfire ring, a hard roof pavilion in most sites, an adirondack shelter, running water and a kybo or wash station.
 Site size varies from location to location.
 Sites have access to a common shower house with modern restroom facilities.
+Electricity is available in a limited number of sites.
+Units requiring electricity for operation of medical equipment should contact the Council Office in advance to make arrangements prior to arriving at camp.